 It is important that the transition phase before moving to secondary school supports pupils' ongoing emotional and physical development effectively.
-At St Peter and St Paul's, our programmes are tailored to the age and the physical and emotional maturity of our pupils.
+At xxx our programmes are tailored to the age and the physical and emotional maturity of our pupils.
 They will ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for Science - how a baby is conceived and born.